Atkana/Dwarf-Fortress-Mods/README.md

 * The game will usually generate a nemesis record and historical figure data after you first talk to that person.
 * Because the unit didn't join as part of an agreement, you'll have to use dfhack's `gui/companion-order` to get them to leave.
 If you're using dfhack 0.44.12-r2, you'll need to download an updated version of `companion-order` since the one that shipped with the release is broken.
 * While animals are smart enough to obey your request via the talk menu for them to wait in a spot, they aren't smart enough to follow you again if you ask them.
 They'll just stand in place, forever.
 So maybe don't do that.

+## sexuality
+A simple GUI for editing the orientation of a selected unit.
+You can manually toggle each value, or use randomise to roll again using the weights set out by the creature's caste (the values set by the `ORIENTATION` token).